wxfnyu/magireco_auto_updater/README.md

 Script will not download a remote version of the APK, instead attempting to use an already downloaded one, if one exists.

-Useful to save bandwith if it failed on install for some reason.
+Useful to save bandwith if it failed on install.

-Will break script! if APK was not already downloaded
+**Will break the script if the APK was not already downloaded**

 ```
 ./magireco_auto_updater.ps1 -noAPKDownload